Ghilli: Development

 After completing Dhool (2003), Dharani watched Okkadu and felt it had elements of a story idea "based on a kabaddi player, another storyline on a romance between a guy who hid his girl in a lighthouse, and another road film idea" which he thought of, he requested A.M.
 Rathnam to procure the remake rights.
 Dharani made changes to the screenplay adding elements different from the original.
 A major change was changing the father of the kabaddi player to disapprove of his son playing kabaddi.
-Dharani's regular crew members including cinematographer Gopinath and music director Vidyasagar joined the film, while Rocky Rajesh and Raju Sundaram were chosen to choreograph the stunts and dances, respectively, for which Sundaram was awarded Filmfare Award for Best Dance Choreographer – South later.
+Dharani's regular crew members including cinematographer Gopinath and composer Vidyasagar joined the film, while Rocky Rajesh and Raju Sundaram were chosen to choreograph the stunts and dances, respectively, for which Sundaram was awarded Filmfare Award for Best Dance Choreographer – South later.

 Casting

 Vikram and Jyothika were the first choice to play the lead roles.
-Due to other commitments, they were replaced by Vijay and Trisha, while Prakash Raj reprised his role as the antagonist from the original.
+Due to other commitments, they were replaced by Vijay and Trisha.
 Ajith Kumar was also considered for the lead role but he was hesitant to do a Telugu remake.
+Vincent Asokan was initially supposed to play Prakash Raj's role as the antagonist from the original but Prakash Raj ended up reprising his role.
 Thiagarajan's refusal to play Vijay's father meant that Ashish Vidyarthi was cast as in that role.
 Playback singer T. K. Kala made her acting debut with this film.
 Vimal who went on to act in films like Pasanga (2009) and Kalavani (2010) appeared in a small role as one of Vijay's teammates and also worked as "unofficial" assistant director.